jhkrug/lhws-mig-h2d-tools/README.md

+## lhws-mig-h2d-tools

+Longhorn website migration, Hugo -> Docusaurus

-Apply these steps in order
+Apply these steps in order to provide the required fixes.
+The ordering helps by fixing things that might complicate further steps.

 1. Uses of `<br>` changed to `<br/>`
 1. Isolated instances of `<`, `>`, `>=`, and `<=` changed to `&lt;`, `&gt;`, utf-8 equivalents, ≤ and ≥.